ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night,
+My friends would look upon my quiet face,
+Before they laid it in its resting place,
-h .had left it almost
+And deemed that death .had left it almost
 ralr,
 And laying snow-white flowers against my
 hair,